If we need to contact you, we will contact you on this email.

 Your name please so that we can credit your work.

-Troy is married to Bernita Landry, a woman who works as a school teacher.
-The married couple has two sons, Jacob and Chase Landry.
+Troy is married to Bernita Landry, a school teacher.
+The couple has two sons, Jacob and Chase Landry.
 Bernita is also a publicist for the History Channel.
-The clothes Troy wears are the result of his beautiful wife's taste for attire and fashion.
-She can pin down the atheistic visual of the show by using her creativity to plan for Troy's wardrobe.
-Troy can usually be seen wearing a Ralph Lauren striped polo shirt to hunt alligators since he considers them to be lucky in some way.
+The clothes Troy wears are the result of his wife's taste for attire and fashion.
+She uses her creativity to plan his wardrobe, creating an aesthetic visual for the show.
+Troy can usually be seen wearing a Ralph Lauren striped polo shirt when hunting alligators, as he considers them to be lucky in some way.

-Troy and Bernita are happily married and live in a fantastic house built of Cyprus wood.
-Troy enjoys cooking so much that he gave his wife her kitchen.
+Troy and Bernita are happily married and live in a fantastic house built of cypress wood.
+Troy enjoys cooking so much that he gave his wife her own kitchen.
 He does not want to invade her personal space with his Cajun style of cooking.
-Troy goes crazy in his kitchen without having to worry about getting his wife's kitchen dirty.
+Troy can go wild in his own kitchen without having to worry about getting his wife's kitchen dirty.

 [page-break]

+The premise of Troy's show, Swamp People, is to document Troy and his two sons as alligator hunters who follow a tradition dating back around 300 years.
+The brave trio must catch, kill, and deliver as many alligators as possible to their buyer during the hunting season, as it is their primary source of income for the entire year.
+There is fierce competition that requires each hunter to have various skills for a successful hunting season.
 Catching and killing alligators is a profession that has existed throughout history and is often passed from one generation to the next.
-The alligator hunters constantly discover new techniques.
-These new ideas are combined with the tried and true methods passed down from previous hunters to ensure that each hunter catches the maximum number of alligators allowed.
-Troy himself is noted for having seen an impressive 82 gators in a single day.
-A feat like catching the 82 gators is what has given Troy a spot on TV.
+The alligator hunters constantly discover new techniques, which are combined with the tried and true methods passed down from previous hunters to ensure that each hunter catches the maximum number of alligators allowed.
+Troy himself is noted for having seen an impressive 82 gators in a single day, a feat which has earned him a spot on TV.

-Troy doesn't seem to be in the least bit affected by the danger that comes along with alligator hunting.
+Troy doesn't seem to be affected in the least by the danger that comes along with alligator hunting.
 As one watches Troy, it often appears that the risk involved is part of what he enjoys about this occupation.
-It takes a brave and strong person to hunt alligators in the first place.
-The result, of course, is a successful TV show filled with breathtaking scenes.
-Troy will continue to hunt alligators as long as the people keep watching.
+It takes a brave and strong person to hunt alligators in the first place, and the result is a successful TV show filled with breathtaking scenes.
+Troy will continue to hunt alligators as long as people keep watching.

 Source you received the information from. eg. personal experiences, acquaintances, web-links, etc